Is 0 Odd Or Even Or Neither

 Comprehensive Overview

 At its core, the evenness or oddness of a number relates to its divisibility by 2.
 A number n is considered even if it can be expressed in the form n = 2k, where k is an integer.
-This definition ensures that when an even number is divided by 2, the result is always a whole number.
+Plus, this definition ensures that when an even number is divided by 2, the result is always a whole number.
 Conversely, a number is odd if it can be expressed as n = 2k + 1, where k is an integer.
 The "+ 1" indicates that after dividing by 2, there is always a remainder of 1.

 Another perspective on zero's evenness comes from its neighbors on the number line.
-Even and odd numbers alternate: ..., -3 (odd), -2 (even), -1 (odd), 0, 1 (odd), 2 (even), 3 (odd), ....
+Even so, even and odd numbers alternate: ... , -3 (odd), -2 (even), -1 (odd), 0, 1 (odd), 2 (even), 3 (odd), ....
 This alternating pattern would be disrupted if zero were considered odd or neither.
 The fact that -1 and 1 are both odd strongly suggests that zero must be even to maintain this fundamental order.
 This simple observation provides an intuitive sense of why zero fits so neatly into the category of even numbers.

 Trends and Latest Developments